Stylish Bauhaus Watches

 Bauhaus has been around for nearly a century exactly.
 It was a design school opened in German in 1919 aimed at combining design and art into one seamless discipline.

-The results was the birth of some of the most inspirational designers of the 20th century, even though the school was shut down by the Nazi’s way back in the early 1930s.
+The results were the birth of some of the most inspirational designers of the 20th century, even though the school was shut down by the Nazi’s way back in the early 1930s.

 And so can many modern day watches.
-Timepieces who’s inherent simplicity and minimalist designs make them timeless watches you can wear to a formal outing, a day at work or even on a date.
-They are truely special kinds of dress watches.
+Timepieces who’s inherent simplicity and minimalist designs make them timeless watches you can wear to a formal outing, a day at work, or even on a date.
+They are truly special kinds of dress watches.

 So, in this article I wanted to cover the best Bauhaus watches available on the market today – from the insanely cheap, to the slightly more pricey, but still reasonably affordable (to some at least).